aritrac/BootstrapTutorial/README.md

 BSGridBasics_01.html :
 This shows a sample page with the various form factors for column spacing with xs, sm, md, lg

+BSTextTypography_01.html :
+This shows various headers available from h1 to h6

+BSTextTypography_02.html :
+This shows the use of 'small' tag to make secondary text lighter

+BSTextTypography_03.html :
+This shows the use of 'mark' tag to highlight secondary text

+BSTextTypography_04.html :
+This shows the use of 'abbr' tag to add a hint to a piece of text

+BSTextTypography_05.html :
+This shows the use of 'blockquote' tag to highlight lines or paragraphs from another source.
+This is done in both forward and backward directions

+BSTextTypography_06.html :
+This shows the use of 'dl' description element with 'dt' description title and 'dd' description element

+BSTextTypography_07.html :
+This shows the use of 'code' tag and how BS styles it

+BSTextTypography_08.html :
+This shows the use of 'kbd' tag and how BS styles it

+BSTextTypography_09.html :
+This shows the use of 'pre' tag and how BS styles it

+BSTextTypography_10.html :
+This shows the various contextual colors and backgrounds using style classes for text colors such as muted, primary,success,information,warning and danger.
+It also shows the classes for background colors for primary, success,info,warning and danger.
+Muted is not there in background colors

+BSTextTypography_11.html :
+This shows using a 'lead' class to make a paragraph stand out

+BSTextTypography_11.html :
+This shows how to Use the .small class to make the text smaller: